Tag: questions

 Proverbs 1:20–29; Hebrews 2:2–11; Hebrews 10:23–25

-It’s been pretty that there will be some dramatic (and probably horrific) story of neglect that will be in the news.
+It’s been pretty normal that there will be some dramatic (and probably horrific) story of neglect that will be in the news.
 Children and animals recovered from bad situations; situations where the health and well-being (including mental and spiritual) of children is neglected.

-Most of us usually with a feeling of horror and disappointment in our fellow humans.
-It can be quite easy to look at the ways act with neglect, for it can be easy to see.
+Most of us usually respond with a feeling of horror and disappointment in our fellow humans.
+It can be quite easy to look at the ways others act with neglect, for it can be easy to see.

 It could be that neighbor who doesn’t mow their lawn.
 It could be that neighbor whose car is a rusting rotting wreck in the driveway.
 It could be the neighbor whose house needs a serious paint job.
 That kind of neglect is visible.